-The reason I baked this today of all days?
+The reason I baked Pumpkin Pie today of all days…in August?
 I defrosted the freezer!
 It had gotten to the point where I needed a crowbar to move the drawers and I also needed to keep busy today [that’s another story] and since I’d already scrubbed the floors and dusted it was naturally next on my frantic cleaning to-do-list!
 Why the pumpkin pie though Rebecca I hear you ask?
 Oh yes, I digress.
 I found two portions of sieved pumpkin.

 You see, the key to this bake is preparation and forward planning (NO!
 I hear you cry, that’s not fun!)
 Trust me, do this little bit of legwork beforehand and you can be sitting there watching Sunday afternoon TV and fancy a slice of pie and behold, 90mins later you have it!

 Pumpkin is a squash, so is butternut and so too are all these beauties below, for a more authentic look go for one with a pale to dark orange flesh – the skin is normally (but not always) a clue to the treasures inside;